-Although there is a lot of evidence that chronic fatigue syndrome is caused by a physical problem involving the nervous system and immune system, there is no laboratory test or procedure to confirm the diagnosis.
+Although there is a lot of evidence that chronic fatigue syndrome is caused by a physical problem involving the immune system, energy metabolism and the nervous system, there is no laboratory test or procedure to confirm the diagnosis.
 Until a better way is found, doctors must diagnose chronic fatigue syndrome based on whether a person has the symptoms of the illness and by eliminating other illnesses that can cause long-lasting fatigue.

 For this reason, your doctor will ask about symptoms of other fatigue-causing illnesses including:

 Your doctor will examine you and assess your mental status.
 Some basic blood tests may be ordered, such as a red blood cell count (hematocrit), white blood cell count and differential white blood cell count, thyroid, kidney and liver tests.
-Additional, more specialized testing may be needed, including a test called a tilt-table test to evaluate your autonomic nervous system.
-In this test, the patient is strapped on a table that tilts to evaluate how blood pressure, heart rate and other measurements respond to the stress of standing up.
+Additional, more specialized testing may be needed, including testing of your autonomic nervous system.